 Nouns (person, place, thing, or concept) and verbs (words that describe an action or state of being) are the hearts and souls of all sentences.
-And verbs in particular are among the essential building blocks of communication in any language.
+Verbs in particular are among the essential building blocks of communication in any language.
 Apart from short interjections like "Caution!" there is no (complete) sentence without a verb: The verb controls the sentence structure and arranges the word order.
-The relevance of verbs for text generation appears in two main areas:

-- As a central element of sentences it determines the other parts of the text.
+- As a central element of sentences they determine the other parts of the text.
 Therefore, to get a grammatically correct text, you need to know how verbs work and what they affect.

-- Verbs rarely come from the data when generating text, so you have the greatest scope for designing your text at this point.
-You can use them to make texts lively and descriptive and thus increase the text quality.
+- Verbs rarely come from the data when generating text, so you have the a lot of freedom for designing your text around them.
+You can use them to make texts lively and descriptive, and thus increase the text quality.

 # What to expect in this guide